Qowaiv/qowaiv-validation/src/Qowaiv.Validation.DataAnnotations/README.md

 ### Any
 The `[Required]` attribute does not work (well) for collections.
 The `[Any]` attribute does.
-It is only valid as he collection contains at least one item.
+It is only valid if the collection contains at least one item.

 ``` C#
 public class Model